qasimkhalid/SBEO/Competency Questions.md

             ?allTypeActivity rdfs:subClassOf* sbeo:Activity .
         }
         ```

-        *  At what time any incident occurred?
-        ```
-        SELECT ?incident ?startedTime
-        WHERE {
-            ?incident rdf:type ?allTypeIncident ;
-                      sbeo:startedAtTime ?startedTime .
-            ?allTypeIncident rdfs:subClassOf* sbeo:Incident .
-        }
-        ```

-        * What is the availability status of each space?
+        * 20. What is the availability status (i.e., Available or Unavailable) of each space?
         ```
         SELECT ?space ?status
         WHERE {